Di Francesco under fire as Roma owner "disgusted" by Bologna defeat

-Roma's American owner James Pallotta said Sunday he was "disgusted" after the Serie A giants plunged further into crisis with a 2-0 defeat in Bologna piling the pressure on under-fire coach Eusebio Di Francesco.
+Roma's American owner James Pallotta said he was "disgusted" after the Serie A giants plunged further into crisis with a 2-0 defeat in Bologna on Sunday, piling the pressure on under-fire coach Eusebio Di Francesco.

-Roma's American owner James Pallotta said Sunday he was "disgusted" after the Serie A giants plunged further into crisis with a 2-0 defeat in Bologna piling the pressure on under-fire coach Eusebio Di Francesco.
+Roma's American owner James Pallotta said he was "disgusted" after the Serie A giants plunged further into crisis with a 2-0 defeat in Bologna on Sunday, piling the pressure on under-fire coach Eusebio Di Francesco.

-Roma - last year's third placed team in Serie A -- are in 12th position after five games with just five points after Bologna scored their first goals of the season, and achieved their first win.
+Roma - last year's third-placed team in Serie A -- have slumped to 14th position after five games with just five points after Bologna scored their first goals of the season, and achieved their first win.

-They won their opening Serie A game against Torino, but were held by Atalanta and Chievo, and lost to AC Milan and Bologna.
+The side from the capital won their opening Serie A game against Torino, but were held by Atalanta and Chievo, and lost to AC Milan and now Bologna.

 The club has been struggling to rebuild after losing goalkeeper Alisson to Liverpool during the summer with midfielders Radja Nainggolan and Kevin Strootman also exiting the Italian capital.

+"When you've got matches in quick succession you can't always pick the same players.

+"Last year I'd change six players in each game and we'd all be pulling in the same direction, winning lots of balls high up the pitch, things that you struggle to keep on doing when you don?t have that drive inside you."

-And they were at a loss to convert their possession into goals at the Dall'Ara Stadium with Federico Mattiello curling in Bologna's first of the season after 36 minutes with Paraguayan Federuci Santander adding the second after 59 minutes.
+They were at a loss to convert their possession into goals at the Dall'Ara Stadium with Federico Mattiello curling in Bologna's first after 36 minutes with Paraguayan Federuci Santander adding the second after 59 minutes.

-"I'm not the type to look for excuses, I need solutions and I can not find them," said Di Francesco.

-"We're all trying to find answers and that's something I have to take care of internally.
-I've failed to do that so far and I feel I'm one of those to blame.

-"If you have 74 percent possession and lose 2-0, it means something is missing in your attitude.
-If you lose every duel with Bologna, then you weren't determined enough.
+"If you have 74 percent possession and lose 2-0, it means something is missing in your attitude," continued the Roma coach.

 "It's about desire, timing and fire.
 You can't teach that, I've been a player and I know what it means to be out there."

-Next weekend Roma face bitter city rivals Lazio, who saw off Genoa 4-1 on Sunday with Ciro Immobile scoring a double, to move up to fifth place.

-Before the derby Roma will try to boost morale against Frosinone midweek with Lazio heading to Udinese, who won 2-0 at Chievo.
+Captain Daniele De Rossi said the entire team had been shocked by the setback in Bologna.

-"We thought it would be a very different game, perhaps the first goal took our legs out from under us," said captain Daniele De Rossi.
+"We thought it would be a very different game, perhaps the first goal took our legs out from under us," said De Rossi.

-"We will have to analyse these mistakes, there are still a lot of games to go ? the season is still completely up to us.

 "This is the same coach that led us to the semi-finals of the Champions League.